aoli-al/deadlock-empire/README.md

 Scheduling panel shows all executing threads in your program.
 It shows the stack trace of each thread as well.
 You may also click a stack trace to navigate to the source code.

 > [!NOTE]
-> Currently the debugger only opens a file if it is in source directory.
+> You may only view files in the source directory.
 It does not open source files
 > in JDK or library.

 You may also use the drop-down menu to select a thread to view.
 Once you have decided which